souravvarma-24/Banking-Fraud-Detection-Risk-Analytics-SQL/README.md

 - Stored Procedures
 - Triggers
 - Query Optimization
+- Indexing

 The system serves as a complete end-to-end SQL analytics solution that reflects real-world applications of database systems in banking, fraud intelligence, and financial risk management.

 ---

+## 📄 License

+All Rights Reserved.

+This project and its contents are the intellectual property of the author.

+No part of this project may be copied, modified, distributed, reproduced, or used in any form without explicit written permission from the author.

+---

-⭐ Thank you for exploring this project — feedback, suggestions, and contributions are always welcome!
+⭐ Thank you for exploring this project — feedback, contributions and suggestions are always welcome!